-The Statewide CASE Team understands that economizers have seen significant changes over the nine-year period these numbers were last collected with many manufacturers moving to higher quality damper construction and advanced digital controls.
-While first costs have increased on many units, those changes will also reduce the failure rate and decrease the maintenance costs.
-The Statewide CASE Team is currently working with AHRI to obtain additional data on the incremental costs of economizers and will use that to validate and update the assumptions within this report.
+The Statewide CASE Team understands that economizers have seen significant changes over the previous nine years when the Statewide CASE Team collected these costs with many manufacturers moving to higher quality damper construction and advanced digital controls.
+While first costs appear to have increased on many units, the CASE team also expects those changes will reduce failure rate and decrease the maintenance costs and recommend future studies to verify to the degree to which those efforts have reduced maintenance needs.